 Maybe you've even moved to an older home that has lights on trees and paths, but the cost of keeping those lights burning is affecting your utility bill.
 So, what would those bills look like if you added more lights?

-Should you light up the front yard or the backyard or both?
+Should I light up the front yard, backyard or both?

 Because Arizonans love to use their backyards, lighting is often added there first.
 Lighting the front yard can improve security, particularly if you leave lights on from dusk to dawn.
 Out front, you want your address lighted for visitors, deliveries, service people, and so that someone can find your house in an emergency.
 Walkways can be lighted for guests, doorways can be turned into grand entranceways, and the front of your house can become a spectacular focal point.

-Are there specific plants or areas you should provide lighting for?
+Are there specific plants or areas I should provide lighting for?

 You can have the major trees and plants lighted.
 You can also light up the fireplace or fire pit in order to draw guests to sit and relax in those areas.
 Lighting can bring your water features and fountains to life.
 Many homeowners want special lights in and around swimming pools.